finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to build the transactions.
 Defaults to return the latest              version of each transaction if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing transactions from a previous call to GetHoldingContributors. (optional) timeline_scope = 'timeline_scope_example' # str | The scope of the timeline used for evaluation.
-If provided, you must also provide a timelineCode. (optional) timeline_code = 'timeline_code_example' # str | The code of the timeline used for evaluation.
-If provided, you must also provide a timelineScope. (optional)
+If provided, you must also provide a timelineCode. (optional) timeline_code = 'timeline_code_example' # str | The code of the Timeline.
+This can optionally include a colon, followed by the Closed Period Id to use at the head of the timeline, for a timeline with unconfirmed periods. (optional)

     try:
         # uncomment the below to set overrides at the request level